nofursad/codingquiz/README.md

 ## Bugs

 ### **Solved Bugs**
-When i tested the javascript codes in the jshint.com, I found out that I was missing some of the semicolon after finishing my code.
+* When I tested the javascript codes in the jshint.com, I found out that I was missing some of the semicolon after finishing my code.
 I went back and corrected that in script.js file by adding semicolon wherever it was missing.
+* Timer was not functioning properly and didn't reset itself with a new question.
+Went through the clearInterval function in W3School.
+Used the function and all working fine.

 ### **Unfixed Bug**
 No Unfixed Bugs.